 Final Thoughts about Baking Soda

 Baking soda is fix-all of the housekeeping world and is not without its uses for your furry friend.
 You can even use a paste of baking soda and water to treat bee stings.
-Keep in mind that any home remedy such as baking soda can cause issues for your dog or delay you from seeking treatment when necessary.
+Keep in mind that any home remedy such as baking soda may cause issues for your dog if you delay from seeking treatment when necessary.